Salix alba

 Salix alba, the white willow, is a species of willow native to Europe and western and Central Asia.
 The name derives from the white tone to the undersides of the leaves.

+Description

-It is a medium to large deciduous tree growing up to 10-30 m tall, with a trunk up to 1 m diameter and an irregular, often-leaning crown.
+It is a medium to large deciduous tree growing up to tall, with a trunk up to diameter and an irregular, often-leaning crown.
 The bark is grey-brown and is deeply fissured in older trees.
 The shoots in the typical species are grey-brown to green-brown.
-The leaves are paler than most other willows because they are covered with very fine, silky white hairs, in particular on the underside; they are 5-10 cm long and 0.5-1.5 cm wide.
+The leaves are paler than most other willows because they are covered with very fine, silky white hairs, in particular on the underside; they are long and wide.
 The flowers are produced in catkins in early spring and are pollinated by insects.
-It is dioecious, with male and female catkins on separate trees; the male catkins are 4–5 cm long, the female catkins 3–4 cm long at pollination, lengthening as the fruit matures.
-When mature in midsummer, the female catkins comprise numerous small (4 mm) capsules, each containing numerous minute seeds embedded in silky white hairs, which aids wind dispersal.
+It is dioecious, with male and female catkins on separate trees; the male catkins are long, the female catkins long at pollination, lengthening as the fruit matures.
+When mature in midsummer, the female catkins comprise numerous small capsules, each containing numerous minute seeds embedded in silky white hairs, which aids wind dispersal.